Utilizing your virtual tour with your existing website

 There are actually two ways that you can utilize your completed virtual tour on an existing Web page.
 One way is to add a link on your page pointing to the tour, which would then open in a new browser window, like this:

 The second approach is detailed below, in which the virtual tour is placed in a strategic location on your suite's Web page along with the rest of the creative content.
-This fully functional tour can be manipulated directly on the page, or be made to expand if the viewer so desires.
+This fully functional tour can be manipulated directly on the page.

 This is an example of how to embed a virtual tour into your web page.
-Using the URL that I supply (like the example above) which will point to your virtual tour that I host on my site, you place the URL inside the iframe code.
+Using the URL that I supply (like the example above) which will point to your virtual tour that I host on Amazon Web Services, you place the URL inside the iframe code.
 This iframe code is then placed onto your web page.

 This is a basic website building function which your site designer should be familiar with.
 If not, contact me.